 - And more

 Granted, this requires a significant investment of resources, but this is precisely the kind of marketing that builds successful brands.
-It not only fosters loyalty in your existing customer relationships, but it creates awareness and strong equity in future prospects while strengthening your lead generation efforts.
+It not only fosters loyalty in your existing customer relationships, but it creates awareness and strong equity in future prospects while strengthening your demand generation efforts.

 Why the Long Game Is the Right Strategy